andrewkeller/REALbasic-Common-KFS-BSD/README.txt

 This library currently provides the following items:

-  - BigStringKFS - A String class that automatically swaps to disk with large strings, and seamlessly works with Strings, BinaryStreams, and MemoryBlocks.
+  - BigStringKFS - A String class that automatically swaps to disk with large strings, and seamlessly works with Strings, BinaryStreams, MemoryBlocks, and Folderitems.

   - DataChainKFS - A simple class that adds stack and queue functionality.